 Written by: Angeline Antonakos Boswell, KGHP Researcher

-LOCATION ON THE WALKING TOUR: The old LaSalle Hotel, where the decision to purchase the church was made in the 1960s, 303 Bagot St
+LOCATION ON THE WALKING TOUR: The old LaSalle Hotel, now the LaSalle Mews, where the decision to purchase the church was made in the 1960s, 303 Bagot St

 AUDIO CLIP: LISTEN TO JOHN KARKOULIS EXPLAIN HOW THE GREEK COMMUNITY PURCHASED AND RENOVATED THE CHURCH IN THE 1960s